Welcome to OU Research

 Grant funding, of course, is but one measure of faculty achievement in research and creative activity.
 OU faculty members are leading and participating in all aspects of the research enterprise, including receiving prestigious national and international awards and fellowships, publishing in acclaimed journals and books, serving as editors, and presenting or performing their scholarship in venues throughout the world.

-New emphasis is now placed on multidisciplinary research and especially ambitious, imaginative engagements with federal agencies and private industry.
-The Norman Campus recently established a Center for Applied Research and Development to support new types of grants and contract vehicles, particularly those in areas of defense and national security.
-The Research Campus, where 500 private sector employees are housed among more than a dozen companies, is closing in on one million square feet of developed space.
-Among the advancements on the Research Campus is the new Radar Innovations Laboratory, which opened in March, 2014, the fifth Partners Place building, opening in fall, 2014, and plans for a Water Innovative Research Laboratory.
-Two national awards, including the Outstanding Research Park Award from the Association of University Research Parks, have recently recognized the success of the University Research Campus.
+Norman’s University Research Campus, where more than 700 private sector employees are housed among more than a dozen companies, has built a million square feet of now occupied space in the past decade.
+Among the latest advancements are the new Radar Innovations Laboratory, which opened in March 2014, the fifth Partners Place building, opening in January, 2015, and plans for a Water Innovations Research Laboratory, an Innovation Hub, and a National Institute for Risk Decision Making and Resiliency.
+Two national awards, including the Outstanding Research Park Award from the Association of University Research Parks, have recently recognized the success of Norman’s University Research Campus.

 The University of Oklahoma is among top research institutions actively embracing and encouraging creativity and innovation in Oklahoma and beyond.
-Its scholarly endeavors improve the quality of life for Oklahomans, lead to startup companies and high-technology jobs, provide unique educational experiences for students, and help us better understand and enjoy the world in which we live.
+Its scholarly endeavors improve the quality of life and health for Oklahomans, lead to startup companies and high-technology jobs, provide unique educational and clinical training experiences for students, and help us better understand and enjoy the world in which we live.